 The Media segment is dedicated to entertainment and news media which includes the operations of TVA Group, MediaQMI, Quebecor Media Out-of-Home, Quebecor Media Network, Quebecor Media Printing and NumériQ.
-The Media segment has activities in broadcasting, film production and audiovisual services, production and distribution of television content, magazine publishing, newspaper publishing and other media related operations.
+The Media segment has activities in broadcasting, film production and audiovisual services, production and distribution, magazine publishing, newspaper publishing and other media-related operations.